Should you eat bananas for urinary tract infections? The bitter truth!

 If you eat one to two bananas every day, it will certainly not hurt you.

-However, excessive consumption of bananas may damage your health and exacerbate the symptoms of urinary tract infections.
+However, excessive consumption of bananas may damage your health and exacerbate the symptoms of bladder irritation or UTI.

 What to eat for urinary tract infections?